fanqingsong/react_jdlike_webapp/README.md

 * write a middleware for the similar logic of get data.
 * add prop-type check for component robust.
 * add react-intl for internationalization.
-* ugrade base by create-react-app
+* upgrade base by create-react-app

 # demo
 ![avatar](./demo.png)